 Develop novel single cell technologies to link cancer-stroma transcriptome within the metastatic tumor microenvironment.

-Candidates must hold a Ph.D and/or M.D. degree (or anticipate receiving their degree in the near future) in Cancer Biology or a related field.
+Ph.D. and/or M.D. degree (or anticipate receiving their degree in the near future) in Cancer Biology or a related field.

 This position works in a laboratory environment with potential exposure to biological and chemical hazards.Â The individual must be physically able to wear protective equipment and to provide standard care to research animals.

 Base pay is commensurate with experience.

 Cover letter expressing your interest and highlighting your relevant experience.

 Curriculum Vitae (CV) with a list of publications.